 Performance Assays

 To understand how shifting wrack composition affects the performance of rocky shore detritivores, we measured the growth of juveniles of two wrack consumer species [Turban snails and Red abalone (Haliotis rufescens)] on diets of Kelp, Devilweed, or an equal mixture of the two.
-Because Devilweed reduces Kelp abundance in subtidal habitats but does not make it go locally extinct across short time scales (Sullaway and Edwards 2020), the mixture treatment is the most ecologically realistic.
-We used Red abalone as a proxy for Black abalone because of logistical challenges of conducting research with endangered Black abalone).
+Because Devilweed reduces Kelp abundance in subtidal habitats but does not extirpate it across short time scales (Sullaway and Edwards 2020), the mixture treatment is the most ecologically realistic.
+We used Red abalone as a proxy for Black abalone because of logistical challenges of conducting research with endangered Black abalone.
 For example, most captive Black abalone are mature adults that might not respond to diet changes because of their large size and slow growth.
 We justify using a congener as a proxy species because both abalone species 1) consume brown seaweeds (Leighton and Boolootian 1963, Winter and Estes 1992, Nelson et al. 2002) and 2) have similar growth rates (Ault 2009).
-For Red abalone, we also recorded self-righting times.
+For Red abalone, we also recorded self-righting times (see below).

 We collected Turban snails from Sunset Cliffs Natural Park (shell length = 6-10 mm).
 We used lab-reared, juvenile Red abalone from a single cohort (May 2017) provided by NOAA Southwest Fisheries (shell length = 45-60 mm).
-All organisms were transported to the San Diego State University’s Coastal and Marine Institute Laboratory (CMIL) and placed in plastic containers (190 x 160 x 110 mm) with mesh (2 mm openings) covers.
+All organisms were transported to San Diego State University’s Coastal and Marine Institute Laboratory (CMIL) and placed in plastic containers (190 x 160 x 110 mm) with mesh (2 mm openings) covers.
 The performance assay began March 5, 2020.
 At this time, all containers were completely submerged in tanks with 14°C recirculating, aerated water with a pH of 7.75.
 Due to facility closures because of the COVID-19 pandemic, we transported all organisms to GarageLab (a temporary recirculating seawater system setup in J. Long’s home garage) on March 19, 2020.
 The experiment continued at this location until the termination on April 17, 2020 (i.e., six weeks after the start).
 At the GarageLab, water temperature was maintained at 15°C. Because artificial seawater was used at this facility, the pH was more basic (range from 8.4-8.7).
 We monitored ammonia and ammonium daily during the GarageLab portion and used these data to determine dates of partial water replacements (conducted on March 28 and April 1, 2020; 30% and 80%, respectively).

 Animals were offered one of four diets (Kelp, Devilweed, a ~1:1 mixture of Kelp and Devilweed, or starvation, n=20).
 Seaweed was offered ad libitum.
 We included the entire thallus (i.e., stipes, blades, and pneumatocysts) to account for tissue-specificity in performance/preference.
 We assessed diet-related impacts on performance by calculating the change in dry soft tissue mass of the animals.
 Final dry tissue mass was calculated by weighing this tissue after dissecting it from the shell, freezing the tissue at -80°C, and freeze-drying it for 24 hours.
 To estimate initial dry tissue mass, we subsampled 20 animals from each species at the start of the experiment and calculated a regression of shell length to dry soft tissue mass.
 Because the relationship between maximum shell length and dry tissue mass was strong and linear for both Turban snails (R2 = 0.89, F(1,18)=148.20, p<0.001) and Red abalone (R2 = 0.89, F(1,18)=160.71, p<0.001), we used this regression to estimate starting soft tissue biomass, non-lethally.